anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: He who lives in harmony with himself lives in harmony with the universe.
+Quote: If you correct your mind, the rest of your life will fall into place.

-By: Marcus Aurelius
+By: Laozi